 There is something truly unusual about Rolls Royce; but rarer than its production numbers, rarer still than those that can afford one, so rare and so unusual that if it was an animal it would be considered endangered.
 Rolls Royce have become what few can hope to achieve, they have become a well worn analogy.
 The name has entered every day speech to be synonymous with the pinnacle of luxury and exclusivity.
 This has become so much a part of the vernacular that those using Rolls Royce to describe the excellence of something don’t necessarily connect the expression with the car or the brand, only its quality.

 The reputation of Rolls Royce is bigger than its brand.
 This is near impossible to achieve but even harder to maintain.
 The concept of that reputation being bigger than the sum total of its parts is fundamental to Rolls Royce’s future as a carmaker.
 To deviate from this it would become simply a car manufacturer, Rolls Royce’s aren’t manufactured, Rolls Royces are crafted.
 It is not and can never be about selling cars, it’s about selling a reputation.

-After speeches from seemingly every chief executive in both Rolls Royce and BMW a beautifully tasteful and exquisitely executed production of lights, cameras and action the Phantom 8 arrived.
-It was everything you would expect it to be, vast, magnificent and glorious but something was lost on the beautifully dressed party-goers.
-Something they didn’t pick up earlier in the evening whilst surrounded by the previous incarnations of the Phantom and only became apparent when you looked closely at each and every car in the 90 year series.
+After speeches from seemingly every chief executive in both Rolls Royce and BMW, a beautifully tasteful and exquisitely executed production of lights-cameras-action… the Phantom 8 arrived.
+It was everything you would expect it to be, vast, magnificent and glorious.
+But something was lost on the beautifully dressed party-goers.
+Something they didn’t pick up earlier in the evening whilst surrounded by the previous incarnations of the Phantom, and only became apparent when you looked closely at each and every car in the 90 year series.

 563 Horse Power